vovagod/projectseven/README.md

-### A single-page website describing the superviser-server Comaex
+### A single-page website describing the supervisor-server Comaex

 #### Technology stack